MicrosoftDocs/azure-docs/articles/communication-services/concepts/ui-library/includes/mobile-ui-use-cases.md

 ## View Data Injection

 Use the UI Library for mobile native platforms to give local and remote participants the option to customize how they appear as users in a call.
-A local participant can choose a local avatar, custom display name, navigation bar title and subtitle when a call begins.
+A local participant can choose a local avatar, custom display name, navigation's title and subtitle on Setup screen when a call begins.
 A remote user can create a customized avatar when they join the meeting.
 For more information, see [How to customize pre-meeting view](../../../how-tos/ui-library-sdk/data-model.md).

 :::image type="content" source="../../media/mobile-ui/ios-composite.gif" alt-text="GIF animation that shows the pre-meeting experience and joining experience on iOS.":::